billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 4. Check the Console (Log) window for any error messages.

-5. If you updated the BS you need to power cycle everything for the change to take effect.
-If you updated only the BSC you need to quit and restart SpikeGLX for the change to take effect.
+5. If you updated the BS you need to power cycle the chassis for the change to take effect.
+After any update you need to quit and restart SpikeGLX for the change to take effect in the computer.

-6. After cycling power, you'll be able to see which versions are installed when you click `Detect` in the `Configure Acquisition` dialog.
+6. After restarting, you'll be able to see which versions are installed when you click `Detect` in the `Configure Acquisition` dialog.

 ### Corruption